 Currently, he is involving with teaching two undergraduate courses MATH604 Financial Mathematics and MATH700 Financial Modelling and Computation, and two postgraduate courses: MATH802 Financial Mathematics, MATH804 Financial Models and Decision Analysis, and STAT804 Optimization and Operations Research.

 Current Postgraduate Students

-Shu Su (PhD), Working title of thesis: Mathematical modelling on pricing the second generation volatility derivatives, Auckland University of Technology.
+Shu Su (PhD), Working title of thesis: Stochastic volatility models under time-changed Levy processes and applications to VIX derivatives, Auckland University of Technology.

-Reza Mossavi Mohseni (PhD), Working title of thesis: Mathematical analysis of the chaotic behaviour in monetary policy: A game-theoretic approach, Auckland University of Technology.
+Reza Mossavi Mohseni (PhD), Working title of thesis: Mathematical analysis of the chaotic behaviour in monetary policy games, Auckland University of Technology.